LilithPandragon/MasterStudies-KubernetesPractice/k8s/base/readme.md

 ```

 **API Version and Kind**:
-   - `apiVersion: kustomize.config.k8s.io/v1beta1`: specifies the version of Kustomize being used
+   - `apiVersion: kustomize.config.k8s.io/v1beta1`: specifies version of Kustomize being used
-   - `kind: Kustomization`: declares the type of the file as a Kustomize configuration
+   - `kind: Kustomization`: declares type of the file as a Kustomize configuration

 **Resources**:
-   - lists all the Kubernetes manifest files that are part of the base configuration
+   - lists all Kubernetes manifest files that are part of the base configuration
    - **Consumer Resources**:
      - `consumer/deployment.yaml`: defines deployment for consumer application
      - `consumer/service.yaml`: creates a service to expose consumer application